Sunbird-cQube/cQube_Base/README.md

 2) Port 4201 should be open from openvpn to the cQube server
 3) Port 3001 should be open from openvpn to the cQube server

+Note: For <b>Installation:</b> follow the below steps directly, for upgradation follow the <b>Upgradation:</b> steps mentioned in the last section.

 <b>Installation:</b>
 - Open Terminal
 - Navigate to the directory where cQube has been downloaded or cloned